bobschrag/clolog/README.md

     `and`, `or` (e.g., indexing potentially like-predicate conjuncts, disjuncts).

-?  - Manifest distinction between failure (no match) and exhaustion (no assertions).

 - Potential enhancements to robustness and scale

   - Error-check user/application inputs more pervasively.